KeliLanguage/doc/specification/section-5-declarations.md

 y = "Hello".identity // the type of `y` is inferred as `String`
 ```

-Generic function by itself is not too useful unless incorporated with generic types such as generic records or generic tagged union.
+Generic function by itself is not too useful unless incorporated with generic types such as generic objects or generic tagged union.

 ### 5.2.5 Docstring